Football in France: Ligue de Football Professionnel

 Ligue 1 is the French professional league for football clubs.
 It is the country's primary football competition and serves as the top division of the French football league system.
-Contested by 20 clubs, it operates on a system of promotion and relegation with Ligue 2.
-Ligue 1 is one of the top national leagues, currently ranked fifth in Europe behind the English Premier League, Spanish La Liga, German Bundesliga, and the Italian Serie A. Ligue 1 was inaugurated on 11 September 1932 under the name National before switching to Division 1 after a year of existence.
+Contested by 18 clubs, it operates on a system of promotion and relegation with Ligue 2.
+Ligue 1 is one of the top national leagues, currently ranked fifth in Europe behind the English Premier League, Italian Serie A, Spanish La Liga and German Bundesliga.
+Ligue 1 was inaugurated on 11 September 1932 under the name National before switching to Division 1 after a year of existence.
 The name lasted until 2002 before switching to its current name.
-The current champions of France are Paris Saint-Germain, who won their tenth title in 2022.
+The current champions of France are Paris Saint-Germain, who won a record thirteenth title in 2025.

 Ligue 2 is the second division of French football.
 Contested by 20 clubs, it operates on a system of promotion and relegation with the Championnat National.
 The league was created in 1934, a year after Ligue 1 and consisted of 23 clubs that were divided into two groups, Nord and Sud.

+Ligue 1 club Paris Saint-Germain ranked fourth place in the top ten most popular sports clubs on social media in the world as of 7 February 2024: